skywind3000/vim-quickui/MANUAL.md

 call quickui#terminal#open('python', opts)
 ```

-When you run it, it will run `python` in a popup window:
+This runs `python` in a popup window:

 ![](https://skywind3000.github.io/images/p/quickui/terminal.png)

-This feature require vim `8.2.200` (nvim `0.4.0`) or later, it enables you to run various tui programs in a dialog window.
+This feature requires Vim `8.2.200` (NeoVim `0.4.0`) or later, enabling you to run various TUI programs in a popup window.

 ### Confirm dialog

-This widget offers user a dialog, from which a choice can be made.
+This widget presents the user with a dialog from which a choice can be made.
 It returns the number of the choice.
 For the first choice, this is 1.

 ```VimL
 quickui#confirm#open(msg, [choices, [default, [title]]])